 Related: More Car Seat Checks

-- Infant seat, grade C: Installation was difficult due to the Latch anchor placement and we had to move the front passenger seat significantly forward to fit the infant seat, compromising legroom.
+- Infant seat, grade C: Installation was difficult due to the Latch anchor placement and we had to move the front passenger seat significantly forward to fit the infant seat in the rear, compromising legroom for the passenger in the Nissan Rogue's front seat.

-- Rear-facing convertible, grade B: It was too difficult to connect to the Latch anchors with the seat in this position, so we installed it with the seat belt instead.
+- Rear-facing convertible, grade B: It was too difficult to connect to those rear Latch anchors with the seat in this position, so we installed it with the seat belt instead.
 The seat fit well and did not impact front passenger legroom.

 - Forward-facing convertible, grade B: We were again unable to use the Latch anchors, so we used the seat belt instead, which was easy.

-- Booster, grade B: The seat fit well, but the buckles sit low in the seat bottom cushions, making them tough for kids to find and use.
+- Booster, grade B: The seat fit well, but the buckles sit low in the seat bottom of the SUV's cushions, making them tough for kids to find and use.

 Solid indicates an A grade for optimum ease of use and fit.
 So-So indicates B or C grades for one to two ease-of-use or fit issues.
 Skip It indicates D or F grades.